Efficient first-principles inverse design of nanolasers: Computational Results

 Finally, we validate \textit{a posteriori} one of the main assumptions in the first-principles modeling based on the SPA-SALT (\secref{sec:SPA}): that the optimized cavities are indeed high-$Q$ cavities.
-By means of a post-processing eigensolve on the optimized the cavities, we find that the $Q$s of the lasing modes are in the range $Q\in[350,1000]\gtrsim 100$, which validates the SPA-SALT and TCMT approximations~\cite{cerjan_2016, phot_crys}.
+By means of a post-processing eigensolve on the optimized the cavities, we find that the $Q$s of the lasing modes are in the range $Q\in[350,1000]\gtrsim 100$, which validates the SPA-SALT and TCMT approximations~\cite{cerjan_2016, phot_crys} as shown in \appref{sec:app_val}.
 Not only that, as pointed out in \secref{sec:intro}, there is a trade-off between designing a high-$Q$ cavity and a cavity that couples efficiently to an output port.
 By computing the power fraction in the waveguide relative to the total lasing-mode power in the post-processing eigensolve, we evaluate the lasing mode's optical extraction efficiency in the topology-optimized cavities.
 As expected from the definition of the nonlinear FOM (\eqref{eq:eff_nl}), which directly incorporates out-coupling effects, we find values of the optical extraction efficiency $\geq0.9$ for most of the designs, highlighting the ability of the FOM to yield high-$Q$ cavities with high optical extraction efficiencies.
+We finally note that we have also assessed fabrication robustness by evaluating how systematic over– and under–etching would affect performance using the nonlinear FOM for the device with $\sigma=500$ nm.
+Following~\cite{eta}, a change in threshold value $\Delta\eta=0.1$ corresponds to a dimensional variation of $\Delta l\approx 10$\,nm, yielding a FOM scaled by a factor $\approx \times 0.20$ when evaluated at the new (shifted) resonance frequency as determined by an eigensolver.
+Moreover, to study how realistic random roughness (e.g., surface roughness) affects the design, we have considered a random variation of $\Delta\eta=0.1$ with a spatial correlation of 10 nm, and see that the FOM is scaled by a factor $\approx \times 0.55$ for such perturbations.
+This provides a quantitative estimate of expected performance tolerance to nanoscale variations for the optimized high-$Q$ nanolaser designs.